Skip to content

 Submit Your Time Here

 Midnight Peak doesn't waste your time.
-It starts with a true fight against gravity through the trees then the terrain opens up and the views start doing things to your brain.
-The Front Ranges, the ridgelines, the sky, you'll want to stop.
-Keep moving.
-The switchbacks find the ridge and the ridge finds the summit and the summit gives you everything, all 360 degrees of it.
+It starts with a true fight against gravity through the trees, then the terrain opens up and the views start doing things to your brain.
+You'll want to stop and take it all in, but keep moving.
+The switchbacks find the ridge, the ridge finds the summit and the summit gives you everything, all 360 degrees of it.
 How have you never been up here before?
-Or maybe you have, but not this way...
+Or maybe you have, but probably not this way...

-Bring your grippiest shoes and don't forget your poles on that one.
+Bring your grippiest shoes.
+Don't forget your poles.

 Getting there